 Proposed electric and communication lines will be installed underground within a 10' utility easement adjacent to the project's private road tract.
-Gas lines are not proposed with this development.

 11. SCHOOLS & EDUCATIONAL FACILITIES

 A SCAD report has been provided by the Broward County School confirming capacity in the public schools for this project.
 The report has been included with this submittal.